 Parsley is a biennial herb.
-And belongs to the same family as Apiqcecae.
-With vibrant green colour, it gives a rich flavour Historically it’s a native herb to the Mediterranean Region.
+It belongs to the same family as Apiqcecae.
+With a vibrant green color, it gives a rich flavor.
+Historically, it’s a native herb to the Mediterranean Region.
 Also used in Greek Cuisine and Middle Eastern countries.

 2. Kinds of Parsley